The world's largest youth drama festival

 Step One

-Guided by our expert drama facilitators, novice Teacher-Directors will learn all the key skills they need to take on the project, while Festival veterans will develop new skills and practices, taking their teaching to the next level.
+Guided by our expert drama facilitators, novice Teacher-Directors will learn all the key information and begin to develop the skills they need to take on the project.

 Step Two